ngivan2004/Handwriting-PyTorch-Neural-Network-RealTime/README.md

    This will start a local server at `http://localhost:8000`.
 Open your web browser and navigate to `http://localhost:8000/index.html` to view the demo.

    **Note:** If you have trained your own models and converted them into ONNX using the provided training and conversion scripts, and want to use them instead of the pre-trained models, make sure to move the converted ONNX models into the `website_version` folder before running the demo.

+## Known Issues

+### Drawing Looks Unusual on iPad

+There is an observed issue where strokes do not fully render on iPads, resulting in only a thin line being displayed.
+Interestingly, this problem does not occur on other touch control devices like mobile phones (which are currently not supported but function marginally as the design is not optimized for mobile).
+Notably, the issue disappears and the drawing renders properly when the screen is resized.

+- **Impact**: This issue does not affect the actual model performance.
+The model input remains accurate, as shown in the bottom left-hand corner.
+- **Resolution**: The issue resolves itself when the screen is resized.
+A fix may be implemented in the future if a solution is found and time permits.
+Touch control was not the primary focus of this project and was added as an additional feature for fun.